Princesseuh/princesseuh.dev/wiki/websitestatus.md

 ### Performance and Bugs

 - {% footnoteref "spa-full-download", "I tried a few things regarding this and it worked but I couldn't figure out a way to do it cleanly, the current solution works just fine, it's just not optimal.
 For now, it's not needed however" %}Our SPA implementation download whole pages{% endfootnoteref %} instead of downloading a .json/.js file with just the content needed.
 This is especially annoying due to our HTML being fairly large due to Tailwind's classes
+- Add a loading spinner or something to indicate loading when the page transitions are too slow
 - Currently the page transition works nicely when going from normal page to wiki but not the reverse, what happens is {% footnoteref "side-transitions-wiki", "Frankly, this is a really minor issue and probably not worth spending too much time on" %}the side menus don't get affected by the transition and instead just disappear instantly once the loading is done{% endfootnoteref %}
+- Reduce dependencies as much as possible, some are used for convenience but can be removed easily (`concurrently` is a good example of this) and some are just completely unused

 ### New pages and features